How to Safely Feed Your Dog Blueberry Yogurt

 Blueberries aren’t just safe for dogs—they’re packed with nutrients.
 Think of them as nature’s multivitamin for pups!
 Here’s why vets and pet nutritionists rave about them:

-Antioxidant Powerhouse: Blueberries are loaded with antioxidants like anthocyanins, which fight free radicals and reduce inflammation.
+1. Antioxidant Powerhouse: Blueberries contain antioxidants like anthocyanins, which fight free radicals and reduce inflammation.
 This can help slow aging and lower the risk of chronic diseases.

 But before you start tossing handfuls to Fido, let’s talk about the how and how much.